 “We are already experiencing use-cases of AI and advanced analytics in the anti-money laundering function where technology is able to bring false positives down, allowing focused approaches to risk detection and avoidance,” said Rahul Singh, president of financial services at HCL Technologies.

-As well as money laundering, machine learning is useful for preventing consumer fraud by better understanding transactions and customers behavior.
-In 2016 the Bangladesh Central Bank was the target of a huge cyber attack and nearly $81 million was stolen before the hackers were caught.
+As well as money laundering, machine learning is useful for preventing consumer fraud by better understanding transactions and customer’s behavior.
+In 2016 the Bangladesh Central Bank was the target of a huge cyberattack and nearly $81 million was stolen before the hackers were caught.

 But, let’s not forget machine learning isn’t without its own flaws.
 One issue is that it will need regulating, and at the moment it’s still quite early days for the technology.
-But, as improvements are made, and more business adopt the technology the use of AI will continue to increase steadily for the foreseeable future.
+But, as improvements are made, and more business adopts the technology the use of AI will continue to increase steadily for the foreseeable future.